A Grand Discovery of Spain

 Wind down after your day in the plush wood-panelled spa, offering a variety of massages and specialised skincare treatments.
 And when you’re fully relaxed, head to the sleek Urso Bar for cocktails and gourmet Spanish tapas, made from ingredients sourced at the local Mercado de Barceló.
 The hotel restaurant, ½ Ración, which means ‘half portion’ offers cuisine based on the traditional Madridian food.

-This tour includes exclusive access to the Prado Museum with a collection of around 9,000 paintings by artists such as Bosch, Titian and Rubens.
-You'll visit the museum before it opens to the public so you can appreciate the displays without battling the crowds.
-You'll then discover Madrid's fascinating history as you explore the Puerta del Sol, Plaza Mayor, the vibrant market of San Miguel, the Royal Palace and the Royal Opera House.
-You'll also visit the places that capture the essence of the city including the Neptune Fountain and the Spanish Parliament Building.
+Enjoy exclusive access to the Prado Museum with its collection of around 9,000 paintings by artists such as Bosch, Titian and Rubens.
+You’ll then discover Madrid’s fascinating history as you explore the Puerta del Sol, Plaza Mayor, the vibrant market of San Miguel, the Royal Palace and the Royal Opera House.
+You’ll also visit the places that capture the essence of the city, including the Neptune Fountain and the Spanish Parliament Building.

 Enjoy exploring the historic city of Toledo.
 Sitting above the Tagus River, the old town’s winding streets and alleyways are punctuated by a stunning cathedral, the San Juan Monastery, ornate churches and two of Spain’s three pre-16th century synagogues that survived the Expulsion.